 Akhila Kolisetty, Policy and Campaigns Manager, helps to lead strategy and implementation of MADRE's Feminist Foreign Policy Jumpstart, conducts policy analysis, and coordinates campaigns to advance women's human rights and feminist policy.
 She previously worked on human rights and access to justice policy with the Open Society Foundations, worked with non-profits across India, Bangladesh, Nepal, and Sierra Leone, and provided legal representation to survivors of domestic violence in New York.
 She holds a B.A. in Economics and Political Science from Northwestern University and J.D. from Harvard Law School.

-Lisa Hattori, Program Coordinator for Learning & Evaluation, leads the implementation and management of MADRE's partner-centered monitoring and evaluation system, and provides technical support on all aspects related to monitoring and evaluation.
+Lisa Hattori, Program Coordinator for Learning & Evaluation, leads the strategic design and implementation of learning & evaluation approaches, frameworks, and data systems for programs, including grantmaking and Jumpstart.
 She has previously conducted formative, process, and impact evaluations for NGOs, multilateral organizations, and government including Mercy Corps, UNDP, and NYC Department of Social Services.
 Lisa received her MPA in Development Practice from Columbia University's School of International and Public Affairs and her BBA from CUNY Macaulay at Baruch College.

 Divya Sooryakumar is MADRE’s Program Officer for Partnerships and Grantmaking.
 She manages MADRE’s portfolio focused on intergenerational leadership and adolescent girls.
 Divya brings eight years of experience working with girls through grassroots feminist organizations including the Self-Employed Women’s Association (SEWA Bharat) and smaller initiatives like Chhoti Si Asha.
 She brings expertise in education, gender, and strategic communications.
 She received her M.Ed in International Education Policy from the Harvard Graduate School of Education and a B.A. in Economics from Northwestern University.